tencentyun/intlcloud-documents/product/计算/弹性伸缩/快速入门/五分钟创建伸缩方案_intl.md

-To create a complete Auto Scaling plan, go through the following steps :
+To create a complete Auto Scaling plan, go through the following steps:
 ![](https://main.qcloudimg.com/raw/05ef734d160c1c73061cf103cfb44d91.png)

 >?
 Here we demonstrate creating AS plan in the console.
 If you prefer using APIs, see [API Usage Sample](https://cloud.tencent.com/document/product/377/4232).